Jim Rockford: Military service

 During the series, it is also revealed that Rockford was wounded in action and awarded a Silver Star while serving in the Korean War with the 24th Infantry Division.
 After being busted to Private he was promoted to Sergeant after conning the North Koreans to exchange a tank for 400 cases of K rations so his encircled unit could escape; however he was soon busted back to PFC when it was discovered he was running a string of pool halls in Busan and stealing a Major General's car.
 He also forgot to return his service pistol and gets a call from the army about it after 23 years.
 A running gag is that, whenever Rockford gets involved with cases connected to members of his old Division, Jim is usually in trouble.
 (The reference to the 24th Division is an inside reference to James Garner's real-life service; Garner actually served in the 5th Infantry Regiment (United States) of the 24th Infantry Division, a.k.a.
 "Taro Division" during the Korean War.)

 Personal life

-Jim Rockford maintains a close relationship with his father Joseph "Rocky" Rockford, and his closest friend is LAPD Sgt. (later Lt.)
-Dennis Becker (who also serves as his LAPD contact).
+Jim Rockford maintains a close relationship with his father Joseph "Rocky" Rockford (Noah Beery Jr.), and his closest friend is LAPD Sgt. (later Lt.)
+Dennis Becker (who also serves as his LAPD contact), played by Joe Santos.
 He remains in contact with a number of ex-cons whom he met in San Quentin, most prominently Evelyn "Angel" Martin (Stuart Margolin), who provides comic relief in many episodes; a running gag is that Angel's hare-brained schemes and con jobs invariably land Jim in some kind of trouble, often without his knowledge.

+There are only a very few fleeting and oblique references to Jim's mother, who it is implied died when Jim was young.
+Rocky, a retired trucker, did not remarry.
+Though Rocky is clearly proud of Jim, in his way, he persistently badgers Jim to find a safer, more reliably paying line of work -- like trucking.